 US business to Trump: Go slowly on Hong Kong response

+READ: US revokes Hong Kong special status as furore grows on China law

-Hong Kong's special status has helped keep the former British colony of 7.5 million - which hosts operations of 1,300 U.S. companies and some 85,000 American residents - one of the world's premier financial hubs since reverting to Chinese rule in 1997.
+Hong Kong's special status has helped keep the former British colony of 7.5 million - which hosts operations of 1,300 US companies and about 85,000 American residents - one of the world's premier financial hubs since reverting to Chinese rule in 1997.

-Details of the new Chinese legislation, which could see mainland security agencies to set up operations in Hong Kong, are being deliberted this week by China's parliament.
+Details of the new Chinese legislation, which could see mainland security agencies to set up operations in Hong Kong, are being deliberated this week by China's parliament.

-The U.S. Chamber of Commerce on Tuesday stressed https://www.uschamber.com/press-release/us-chamber-of-commerce-urges-chinese-government-preserve-hong-kong-s-one-country-two jeopardizing Hong Kong's special status would be a "serious mistake."
+The US Chamber of Commerce on Tuesday stressed jeopardising Hong Kong's special status would be a "serious mistake".

 DRIP BY DRIP